bob354/RAG-chatbot/README.md

 **How it works:**

-1. PDFs in the `documents/` folder are loaded and split into chunks.
+1. PDFs in the `documents/` folder are loaded using `pdfplumber` and split into chunks.
+You can dynamically upload/delete PDFs via the Web UI, which will automatically rebuild the index.
-2. Chunks are embedded using a HuggingFace sentence-transformer model and stored in a FAISS vector store.
+2. Chunks are embedded using a HuggingFace sentence-transformer model and stored in a **FAISS** vector store for semantic search.
+Simultaneously, a **BM25** index is built for keyword search.
-3. When a user asks a question, the most relevant chunks are retrieved via cosine similarity.
+3. When a user asks a question, documents are retrieved using **Hybrid Search** (Semantic + Keyword) to capture both contextual meaning and exact phrasing.
+4. The combined candidates are then reranked using a Cross-Encoder model (`BAAI/bge-reranker-base`), selecting the top, most relevant chunks.
-4. The retrieved context + question are sent to the Groq-hosted LLaMA 3.1 model to generate an answer.
+5. The retrieved context + question are sent to the Groq-hosted LLaMA 3.1 model to generate a strict, citation-focused answer.
-5. The chatbot only answers based on the provided documents — no hallucination.
+6. The chatbot only answers based on the provided documents — no hallucination.

 ---